 - it doesn't meet a reasonable standard of construction or finish expected of a competent holder of a contractor’s licence of the relevant class;

-To find our more about rectification post building, just go to the "Rectification of Building Work Policy" Fact Sheet on Queensland Building and Construction Commission's (QBCC) website.
+To find out more about rectification post building, just go to the "Rectification of Building Work Policy" Fact Sheet on Queensland Building and Construction Commission's (QBCC) website.

-That's why it's really important to schedule your ABIS Warranty Building Inspection as a follow-up 11 months after your Handover and within the QBCC's 12 month non-structural building defects warranty period.
+It is imperative to schedule your ABIS Warranty Building Inspection as a follow-up 11 months after your Building Handover Inspections and within the QBCC's 12-month non-structural building defects warranty period.

-The bottom line is... having an ABIS Warranty Building Inspection is important because you only get one opportunity to get your builder to fix all those annoying non-structural defects before your warranty protection runs out!
-Arrange an inspection now.
+The bottom line is, having an ABIS Warranty Building Inspection is important because you only get one opportunity to get your builder to fix all those annoying non-structural defects before your warranty protection runs out!